 That's the context.
 Things are changing.
 Things are moving and the second half of Jesus' ministry is now coming in view.
 It won't be based in Galilee; he won't be returning to Galilee.
 He'll be focusing his attention on areas like Samaria and the centre of the country, Judea, the southern heartland of the Jewish nation and particularly on the city of Jerusalem, where the story will come to a great conclusion and climax at the end of his life and in his resurrection.

 Much of John's material describes things that take place in Jerusalem and that's what we're going to find here.
-We note that Jesus is heading for Jerusalem, in the general sense, according to the description given in Luke 9 which we discussed more fully in the last episode (Episode 11 of Series 7).
-John describes here an event happening at the same time, where Jesus makes a brief visit to Jerusalem but this is not the ultimate visit.
+We note that Jesus is heading for Jerusalem, in the general sense, according to the description given in Luke 9 which we discussed more fully in the last episode (Series 7 Episode 11) John describes here an event happening at the same time, where Jesus makes a brief visit to Jerusalem but this is not the ultimate visit.
 This is not the moment where he wants to bring about a confrontation with the religious authorities, as implied by words stated by Jesus and recorded in Luke 9.
-Jesus, on this occasion, makes a brief and guarded appearance in Jerusalem.
+Jesus on this occasion makes a brief and guarded appearance in Jerusalem.
 You'll see the context as we read the account and he does this on more than one occasion.
-We're going to read the text in a moment, John 7, and we're going to read the first half of the text and then we're going to see what we find in Jerusalem on this particular occasion.
-Let's turn to John 7: 1 - 13, the first half of our passage today.
+We're going to read the text in a moment, Let's turn to John 7: 1 - 13, the first half of our passage today.

 After this Jesus went about in Galilee.
 He did not want to go about in Judea because the Jewish leaders there were looking for a way to kill him.
 But when the Jewish festival of Tabernacles was near Jesus's brother said to him ‘Leave Galilee and go to Judaea so that your disciples there may see the works you do.
 No one who wants to become a public figure acts in secret.
 Since you're doing these things, show yourself to the world.’
 For even his brothers did not believe in him.
 Therefore, Jesus told them, ‘My time is not yet here.
 For you any time for you will do.
 The world cannot hate you but it hates me because I testify that its works are evil.
 ‘You go to the festival I'm not going up to this festival because my time has not yet fully come.’
 After he said this he stayed in Galilee.
 However, after his brothers had left for the festival, he went also - not publicly but in secret.
 Now at the festival the Jewish leaders were watching for Jesus and asking, Where is he?’
 Among the crowds there was widespread whispering about him .Some said, ‘He's a good man.’
 Others said, ‘No, he deceives the people.’
 But no one would say anything publicly about him, for fear of the leaders.John 7:1-13, NIV